 It’s no secret that there are a lot of used cars out there, with millions of them currently sitting on the lots of used car dealerships as you’re reading this.
-These dealerships understand that consumers are often looking to save when they purchase vehicles, which is why used cars always make attractive targets.
+These dealerships understand that consumers are often looking to save when they purchase vehicles.
+Therefore used cars always make attractive targets.

 However, these dealerships are accustomed to extracting the maximum value possible from their inventories.
-Because of this, consumers oftentimes end up paying more than they really should for the used vehicles that they purchase.
-Of course, not every used car on a dealership’s lot ends up getting sold.
+Because of this, consumers often end up paying more than they really should for the used vehicles that they purchase.
+Of course, not every used car on a dealership’s lot ends up in a sale.

 So, what happens to these ‘unwanted’ vehicles?
 Is there a place where you can get your hands on them and save more in the process?
 Let’s explore.

 When a used car dealership is having trouble selling a particular used vehicle, the same thing always happens.
 The longer that the car sits on the lot, the lower the price will go.
 Necessarily, this will mean it’s wise to bide your time when you’re looking to buy a used car through a dealership.